|The western cliffs of West Rock Ridge rise steeply from Woodbridge.|

 To reach Lake Wintergreen, follow Wintergreen Avenue under Rt.
 15, around the sharp bend, and up the hill to Main Street, just past Wintergreen Magnet School.
 Turn left on Main Street (Look for a small wooden "Lake Wintergreen" sign on the telephone pole).
 At the bottom of the hill, head straight into the parking lot.
 (Do this carefully because this is a blind curve and cars coming from the other direction can easily surprise you.)

-To access the parking lot behind the Early Childhood Center, stay on Blake Street (when coming from Ella Grasso Boulevard and Whalley Avenue) and turn right into the parking lot by the smokestack, just after crossing the West River bridge.
+To access the parking lot in Westville, stay on Blake Street (when coming from Ella Grasso Boulevard and Whalley Avenue) and turn right into the parking lot by the smokestack, just after crossing the West River bridge.
 Drive straight to the back of the parking lot, and park by the footbridge.